-It would be rare, but I won’t be surprised if some organization still use WAS 7.
+It would be rare, but I won’t be surprised if some organizations still use WAS 7.

 Or, if you are still working on WAS 7 and asked to get involved on WAS 8.5, then the following installation guide will help you.

-IBM has released version 9 and if you need to play around there here is the installation steps.
+IBM has released version 9, and if you need to play around there, here are the installation steps.

 Once you are done with the installation, you want to create a profile.

 What do you want to do next?
 Maybe knowing how to create a cluster.